-- width is the width of the image (in UDGs) - attr is the default attribute byte of each UDG (default: 56) - scale is the scale of the image (default: 2) - step is the default interval between successive bytes of each UDG (default: 1) - inc is added to each UDG byte before constructing the image (default: 0) - flip is 1 to flip the array of UDGs horizontally, 2 to flip it vertically, 3 to flip it both ways, or 0 to leave it as it is (default: 0) - rotate is 1 to rotate the array of UDGs 90 degrees clockwise, 2 to rotate it 180 degrees, 3 to rotate it 90 degrees anticlockwise, or 0 to leave it as it is (default: 0) - mask is the type of mask to apply (see Masks) - tindex is the index (0-15) of the entry in the palette to use as the transparent colour (default: 0; see Palette) - alpha is the alpha value (0-255) to use for the transparent colour (default: the value of the PNGAlpha parameter in the [ImageWriter] section)

-- CROP is the cropping specification (see Cropping) - fname is the name of the image file (see Filenames)
+- width is the width of the image (in UDGs) - attr is the default attribute byte of each UDG (default: 56) - scale is the scale of the image (default: 2) - step is the default interval between successive bytes of each UDG (default: 1) - inc is added to each UDG byte before constructing the image (default: 0) - flip is 1 to flip the array of UDGs horizontally, 2 to flip it vertically, 3 to flip it both ways, or 0 to leave it as it is (default: 0) - rotate is 1 to rotate the array of UDGs 90 degrees clockwise, 2 to rotate it 180 degrees, 3 to rotate it 90 degrees anticlockwise, or 0 to leave it as it is (default: 0) - mask is the type of mask to apply (see Masks) - tindex is the index (0-15) of the entry in the palette to use as the transparent colour (default: 0; see Palette) - alpha is the alpha value (0-255) to use for the transparent colour (default: the value of the PNGAlpha parameter in the [ImageWriter] section) - CROP is the cropping specification (see Cropping) - fname is the name of the image file (see Filenames)

 SPEC1, SPEC2 etc. are UDG specifications for the sets of UDGs that make up the array.
+The parentheses around them are optional, but recommended.
+If the parentheses are omitted, SPEC1 must be prefixed by a semicolon to separate it from the main parameters.
 Each UDG specification has the form: